 The Ohio eviction notice forms are used to let a tenant know that they must cure a problem, such as pay all the rent due, or vacate the premises in three days.
 There are also 30 day notices in the event of a health or safety violation or when a month-to-month tenancy is over.
-If the tenant fails to respond in the manner provided, the landlord may then go to the Municipal or County Court where the property is located to file an eviction complaint (Forcible entry and detainer).
-Each court has its Own Form for an eviction complaint.
-Here is a sample from Akron: Eviction Complaint.
-Once the landlord has filed a complaint and paid the filing fee, the court will issue a summons to the tenant to appear in court.
-IF the court finds in landlord’s favor, they will issue a Writ of Restitution giving tenant a certain number of days to vacate.
+If the tenant fails to respond in the manner provided, the landlord may then go to the Municipal or County Court where the property is located to file an eviction complaint.
+Each court has their Own Forms for filing an Complaint (Sample from Akron).
+Once the landlord has filed the Complaint and paid the filing fee, the court will issue a summons to the tenant to appear in court.
+If the court finds in landlord’s favor, they will issue a Writ of Restitution (See Sample) giving tenant a certain number of days to vacate.

 Notices By Type